vlykhoiedenko/py-cinema-visit/README.md

 `cleaner` - name of the cleaner, that will clean the hall after movie session.

-This function should make `Customers` instances, instance of `CinemaHall` and `CinemaBar`, instance of `Cleaner`.
-First, cinema bar should sell food to customers, then cinema hall should make a movie session and finally cleaner cleans cinema hall.
+This function should create `Customer` instances, instance of `CinemaHall`, instance of `Cleaner`.
+First, cinema bar should sell food to customers, and in order to do it you can use `CinemaBar` class without creation of its instance, then cinema hall should make a movie session and finally cleaner cleans cinema hall.
+We are expecting that each class already can work with provided data (can accept parameters in the correct order, has needed methods.
+No need to additional checks and error handling.)

-Example:
+Example (do not add it to `main.py`):
 ```python
 customers = [
     {"name": "Bob", "food": "Coca-cola"},